-Each student at the elementary school level will be issued a device for the 22-23 school year.
-Preschool students will be issued an iPad and AK-5th grade students will be issued a Chromebook.
+Each student at the elementary school level will have access to a device for the school year.
 Devices will be kept at school, except in the event of a school shutdown in which all students are required to participate in virtual learning.
 In that case, devices would be sent home.